CogWorks/PyCogWorks/Readme.rst

 first name, last name and RIN.
 Additional fields can be collected by passing an array of field names to ``getSubjectInfo``. ``getSubjectInfo`` returns a dict of subject information where the keys are the field names converted to lower case and spaces replaced with underscores.
+The RIN field is automatically encrypted using ``pycogworks.rin2id`` and stored in the 'encrypted_rin' field.
 ::

   >>> getSubjectInfo(["Age"])